brucou/movie-search-app/article/article.md

 directly.
 For simple cases, this may be the cheapest option.
 Libraries however may bring in important goodies such as automated testing, or tracing.

-Interesting articles shedding light on the subject :
+Interesting articles shedding light on the subject:
 - [How to visually design state in JavaScript](https://medium.freecodecamp.org/how-to-visually-design-state-in-javascript-3a6a1aadab2b)
 - [Pure UI](https://rauchg.com/2015/pure-ui)

 I barely touched the surface of the subject.
-Other areas of interest I might touch in other articles if you guys give positive feedback :
+Other areas of interest I might touch in other articles if you guys give positive feedback:
-- modelling user interface with state machines : a hands-on approach
+- modelling user interface with state machines: a hands-on approach
 - state machine, state charts, and componentization against complexity
 - how to incorporate state machines in your favorite framework
 - model- and property-based testing for user interfaces